AgenaTrader/AgenaIndicator-documentation/README.md

 * Install [Python](https://www.python.org/downloads/)
 * Install Python package [mkdocs](http://www.mkdocs.org) using pip

+After the installation of all packages we are able to start to parse our data.

 ###Parsing markdown to ebook (epub)
 Move to your sources folder, open a console and create an ebook in \*.epub format:
 ```bash